-As mentioned above a good benefit is a positive reaction from search engines.
+As mentioned above a good benefit may be a positive reaction from search engines and a lower risk of long-term search engine penalties for duplicate content.

 Another benefit is authority.
 It looks more authoritative when you use unique photographs.
 I sometimes write reviews of gadgets and the PR agencies who send me the gadgets love it when I use my own taken pictures rather then the standard press ones they send out to everyone that also get used on ecommerce websites, comparison websites as well as other reviews.
 Forget that, I want to stand out and be seen as an authority amongst my peers!